How to Procure a Future-Proof Contingent Workforce VMS

 While many people in the staffing industry attribute the term ‘VMS’ to the hiring of contingent talent, procurement teams employ various VMS solutions across their entire procurement agenda—not just for hiring.

-Today, companies expect VMS features and capabilities to move beyond the traditional requirements of procurement teams.
+Companies today expect VMS features and capabilities to move beyond the traditional requirements of procurement teams.

 External Workforce Management software is expected to serve the needs of all stakeholders who rely on these systems to find, hire and manage external talent—and that includes finance, HR, IT, compliance, departmental (hiring) managers, staffing suppliers, and of course candidates!

-What a fit-for-purpose 2022 VMS looks like
+What a fit-for-purpose VMS looks like in 2022

 Expect any of the top 10 VMS platforms that feature in Staffing Industry Analysts’ excellent Global Landscape Summary to offer the core capabilities that procurement teams would expect from a VMS to design and manage the performance, compliance, management, and payroll of staffing